samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-02222.md

 **Molecular Control of Prostaglandin Synthesis in Canine Mammary Tumors**

-So far, Dr. Doré\'s research has shown \"that COX-2 was not expressed in the normal (mammary) gland but was detected in 24% of adenomas and in 56% of adenocarcinomas (P \< 0.001).\"  Dr. Doré continued this research with [AKCCHF grant
+So far, Dr. Doré's research has shown \"that COX-2 was not expressed in the normal (mammary) gland but was detected in 24% of adenomas and in 56% of adenocarcinomas (P \< 0.001).\"  Dr. Doré continued this research with [AKCCHF grant
 \#00366](http://www.samoyedhealthfoundation.com/research/current-research-studies/akcchf-grant-0366/akcchf-grant-366).

-Read all about this exciting research in Dr. Doré\'s publications that were supported by AKCCHF grants \#02222 and \#00366:
+Read all about this exciting research in Dr. Doré's publications that were supported by AKCCHF grants \#02222 and \#00366:

 Dore M et al.  [Cyclooxygenase-2 Expression in Canine Mammary